…by Jonas E. Alexis and Richard C. Cook

 Richard C. Cook, Challenger Revealed: An Insider’s Account of How the Reagan Administration Caused the Greatest Tragedy of the Space Age (New York: Thunder’s Mouth Press, 2006).

-Posted by Jonas E. Alexis on May 27, 2017, With 1653 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on May 27, 2017, With 1686 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.